fpapado/reverie/worklog.md

 - Loading hook only after certain ms
   - Or disable it for states that use the deferred pattern?

-- Add user/settings side-bar/drop-down with log in/out options?
-- Log-in, log-out spot on menu
 - log-in task failure message
 - Color-code logged-in/out items

+- Greeting when user logged in, in splash screen?

 - Animations for routes, stickers
 - Onboarding